JARNAH MONTERSINO

 Based in Naarm/Melbourne, Australia, Jarnah Montersino is an emerging artist with a multidisciplinary practice encompassing textiles, sculpture and painting.
 Often incorporating everyday materials into her work, Jarnah uses her practice to reflect on the human condition.
 This work draws from her studies, work and research within social science, human rights, art and design.

-Beginning with a pattern of mark-making, the works are cut, reorganised and sewn together in a quilt-like practice.
+cardboard andlayered plaster fabrication create deceptively light, durable and liminal objects.
+The paintings are developed using an iterative process exploring abstraction.
+Beginning with a pattern of mark-making, the works are cut, reorganised and sewn togethe in a quilt-like practice.

+Layers of paint and found sand are used to further build cohesionand layers across a seemingly disconnected work.
 Figurative forms are set in reclaimed frames reflecting on constructed and multifaceted perceptions of self and identity.

 A Human Can Fit In The Heart Of A Whale, 2022, acrylic, paper, thread and sand, 84x67cm, framed.